Parents Should Know About These Abused Drugs Among Teens

 Acquired only through prescription, Adderall and similar medications increase dopamine levels in the brain.
 This neurotransmitter helps regulate attention, physical movement, and the pleasure center.
 Individuals abuse the drug to improve wakefulness, decrease appetite to lose weight or to sharpen focus and concentration during study periods.
 Users may take the medication orally or crush the pills and snort the powder.
 Some also mix the crushed tablets with water and inject the substance.
 Dangers of using these stimulants include increased body temperature, blood pressure, and heart rate, which may lead to heart attack or stroke.

 Symptoms of Drug Abuse

 Depending on the substance of choice, users may exhibit a wide range of symptoms that include anything from lethargy to unusual hyperactivity.
 Signs of chronic abuse often involve many different behavioral changes.
 Family members may notice that prescription medications are missing.
-Desperate for a fix, abusers may resort to stealing from family, friends or engage in other criminal activity.
+Desperate for a fix, abusers may resort to stealing from family and friends or engage in other criminal activity.
 Social activities that once provided enjoyment are now avoided.
 School and work are no longer priorities.
 The National Survey on Drug Use and Health suggested that in 2007, more than 23 million drug users aged 12 and older needed treatment.
-However, only little more than 2 million actually received help.
+However, only little more than 2 million received help.